Kazuki Kushibiki

-Kazuki Kushibiki (櫛引 一紀 | born 12 February 1993) is a Japanese football player who plays as a centre back for V-Varen Nagasaki.
+Kazuki Kushibiki (櫛引 一紀 | born 12 February 1993) is a Japanese football player who plays as a centre back for FC Imabari.

 Career

 In December 2016, Kushibiki joined Nagoya Grampus on loan.
 He made his league debut against Fagiano Okayama on 26th February 2017.
 Kushibiki scored his first goal for Nagoya against Kamatamare Sanuki on 19th November 2017, scoring in the 69th minute.

 On 19 December 2017, Kushibiki was announced at Nagoya Grampus on a permanent deal.

 On 25 July 2019, Kushibiki joined Omiya Ardija on a six month loan.

 Kushibiki signed for Sanfreece Hiroshima.
 He made his league debut against Vegalta Sendai on 31 October 2020.